Coobaha/OverKeys/docs/advanced/custom-layouts.md

 ## Creating Custom Layouts

 You can create custom layouts by adding them to the `userLayouts` section in the configuration file.
+OverKeys supports two layout formats:

+### Standard Format

-Each layout requires a unique name and a keys array that defines the layout structure:
+The standard format uses a simple keys array that defines the layout structure:

 ```jsonc
 {